Especially to Help Rescue Groups Focused on Senior Rescue:

 New Jersey Schnauzer Rescue Network (NJSRN) is a group-run rescue and rehoming service for Miniature Schnauzers and Schnauzer mixes.
 NJSRN does not maintain a kennel or adoption facility.
 Its members and volunteers are located throughout New Jersey, Pennsylvania, New York, Connecticut, Maryland, Delaware, and Virginia, and the dogs in its care live with its members and foster volunteers until they are placed.
 NJSRN has been rehoming Miniature Schnauzers and Schnauzer mixes since 1997 and has placed nearly 1,700 dogs into permanent, loving homes.
 NJSRN adheres to the American Miniature Schnauzer Club’s minimum rescue requirements and is the only Miniature Schnauzer rescue group in its service area that does.
 Hotline: 732-829-8242; E-mail: firstname.lastname@example.org

-Senior Spaniel Rescue, Inc. (SSRI), Las Vegas, NV, helps older English Springer Spaniels find foster and forever homes where they are loved and cared for.
+Springer Spaniel Rescue, Inc. (SSRI), Western US, helps older English Springer Spaniels find foster and forever homes where they are loved and cared for.
 When life-altering events happen and people who can no longer care for their Springers must give them up, SSRI provides adoption referral assistance.
 All too often there are senior English Springer Spaniels who have lost their homes because their families have tired of them, become ill, moved to an apartment that doesn’t allow dogs, or have passed away.
-We are a group of people who love our Springer Spaniels and want to help displaced Senior Spaniels find good new homes.
-Senior Springer Rescue, Inc. (SSRI) works with other rescue organizations and shelters to place senior Spaniels.
-Although we specialize in English Springer Spaniels, we occasionally help with the placement of other Spaniel breeds.
+We are a group of people who love our Springer Spaniels and want to help displaced senior Spaniels as well as younger ones find good new homes.
+Springer Spaniel Rescue, Inc. (SSRI) works with other rescue organizations and shelters to place senior Spaniels.
+We have a passion for seniors because we were originally known as Senior Spaniel Rescue, Inc. and because we know seniors are often let go with limited resources.

 Tri State Weimaraner Rescue, Inc. is a non-profit organization that takes in and rehomes purebred Weimaraners, doing so throughout the states of NJ, PA and DE.
 “We take in Weimaraners of all ages.
 For information on adopting a senior Weim, please visit The Senior Center on our website.
 We run a half-off adoption fee special for senior dogs every November during ‘Adopt a Senior Dog Month.’ ” Special note: Any senior citizen (age 65 and up) who adopts any Weimaraner 8 years of age or older from Tri State Weimaraner Rescue, Inc., will be entitled to a free senior panel blood test once a year on their adopted Weimaraner, for the life of the dog.